 Incident response as a term is reactive, so it’s no wonder that a proactive approach to incident response is a foreign concept to many clients and resellers that we work with.
-Let’s look at a few common scenarios to understand why proactive incident response is so critical.
+Let’s look at a few common scenarios to understand why a proactive incident response is so critical.

 Foresite gets a call from a Reseller, one of their larger customers has been infected with malware, and they are looking for help to investigate the incident to help them to determine how it got into the network, what systems have been affected, and what should be done to effectively remediate it.
 When Foresite’s IR team talks to the customer we learn that the firewall logs overwrite themselves and are not archived, the endpoint solution in place on the workstations is outdated, and the servers didn’t even have any endpoint or AV solution at all.
 At this point, there isn’t enough value that we can provide in analysis because the information wasn’t collected and preserved, so we typically just recommend they start remediation steps.